wwcomsswww/Goliath-stealer/README.md

+The-MALWARE-Repo
-This is my malware and ransomware repo
+A repository full of malware and ransomware samples.